Improving Knowledge and Predictions of Hyporheic Zone Respiration via Continental-Scale Iterative ICON-ModEx Science

 - As we progressively add more data, especially in locations with environmental conditions beyond what was initially sampled, does the relative importance or ranking of each explanatory variable remain relatively stable, or does it fluctuate?

 - Initial modeling indicated that mass spectrometry data can provide influential explanatory variables.
-Is it necessary to include these data and/or other data types (e.g., microbial metagenomes) that cannot be readily inferred/mapped from existing databases?
+Is it necessary to include these data and/or other molecular data types (e.g., microbial metagenomes) that cannot be readily inferred/mapped from existing databases?

 - How do basin-scale fluxes of C and N in the YRB respond to predicted variation in hyporheic zone aerobic respiration rates?